julianofhernandez/pytorch-ssd300/README.md

 Simple Single Shot Multibox Detection (SSD object detection model) implementation with VGG16 backbone trained on the Pascal VOC 2012 and 2007 dataset.
-Eventually, this will be extended to inlcude (to be a separate repository):
+Eventually, this will be extended to inlcude (to be a separate repository/repositories):

-* More backbones (larger/smaller/better optimized).
+* More backbones (larger/smaller/more optimized).
 * Better handling of anchors.
 * Other changes as and when needed...
 * ***Links to the repository/repositories will be provided here:***
   * ...

-## Updated and Features
+## Updates

-- [ ] Add video inference script.
-- [ ] Make the training pipeline more streamlined.
-- [ ] Add mosaic augmentation.
-- [ ] Add more augmentations.
+### Aug 24, 2022

+* Added the original SSD300 model with VGG16 backbone.

 ## References